ShianLin/shianlin.github.io/_pages/cv.md

   * Nonnegative matrix factorization (NMF).
 In applications such as processing of face recognition, non-negativity is inherent to the data being considered.

-Currently Doing
+Job:
 ======
-* Job: Model validation in risk management department.
-This enterprise is one of the fortune 500 enterprises world-wide and more than 5 billion dollars are involved in the models.
+Model validation in risk management department.
+The enterprise is one of the fortune 500 enterprises world-wide and more than 5 billion dollars are involved in the models.
-* Learning: Python data structure; Deep learning.

 Other Highlights